james-simon/james-simon.github.io/_puzzles/forestson-air.md

 </p>

-The answer in the heart of the puzzle is AIR, the final answer.
+The answer in the heart of the puzzle is AIR.
 In retrospect, ERE, ERR or E'ER could also work, so the puzzle's a little ambiguous, though the AIR spelling is used in AIR DUCT, AIRBALL and AIRPLANE.